Skip to content

 2. Too slow extraction (under-extraction due to uneven flow)

-Symptoms: Your espresso takes 50 seconds but still tastes sour.
+Symptom: Your espresso takes 50 seconds but still tastes sour.

 Solution: